herrevilkitten/holiday-in-ten-towns/Session_10.md

 * The group returned to the speaker and received the gems for the cauldron.
 * The group decided to visit Caer-Dinival.
 Sheelah helped make the trip a bit easier.
 * The group arrived at the Caer.
-	* The inn, Dinith's Rest, looked boarded up.
-Gryn reminded us that at the seance, we were warned that the Duergar were occupying "Dinith's Rest".
+	* The inn, Dinev's Rest, looked boarded up.
+Gryn reminded us that at the seance, we were warned that the Duergar were occupying "Dinev's Rest".
 	* They headed for the tavern, The Uphill Climb,
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5OTA5MDk1MCw4MjgxNjk1ODEsMTU4Nj
+eyJoaXN0b3J5IjpbLTE4MDQ4MDE4ODIsODI4MTY5NTgxLDE1OD
-c1NDAxOSwtODIxODgzNTU5LC0zNDQyOTY0NTksNjY3MTM0NTcx
+Y3NTQwMTksLTgyMTg4MzU1OSwtMzQ0Mjk2NDU5LDY2NzEzNDU3
-LDI0MTAzNzY0Myw0NzcxMDUwOTIsNzMwOTk4MTE2XX0=
+MSwyNDEwMzc2NDMsNDc3MTA1MDkyLDczMDk5ODExNl19
 -->